C-Duberry/numbers-to-numerals/README.md

 ## Features

 - Converts numbers to written numerals instantly
+- Gives the user delimiter options
 - Clean, easy-to-read interface
-- Works on all modern browsers
 - Responsive design for desktop and mobile

 ## Technologies Used